kurtiam/express_note_taker/README.md

 ##  Description

- Note taking app made with node.js and express that Saves and Delete notes.
+ Note taking app made with node.js and express that Saves and Deletes online notes.

  Live Demo hosted at Heroku - https://protected-falls-99280.herokuapp.com/